kaisenlinux/manpages-dev/category/Monitoring/netperfmeter.md

      netperfmeter 172.16.255.254:9000 -vector=output.vec.bz2 -scalar=output.sca.bz2 -sctp const5:exp1000:const3:exp500:description="Alpha":onoff=+10
              const5:exp1000:const3:exp500:description="Beta":onoff=+30 -tcp const5:exp1000:const3:exp500:description="Gamma":onoff=+60 -runtime=300
              Start in active mode, i.e. establish connection to 172.16.255.254, port 9000.
 Frames will be segmented into messages of up to 4096 bytes.
-Write vec‐ tors to output.vec.bz2 (BZip2-compressed).
+Write vectors to output.vec.bz2
+             (BZip2-compressed).
 Write scalars to output.sca.bz2 (BZip2-compressed).
 Establish SCTP association.
-At t=10s, start flow "Al‐ pha" as first stream of this association, using a frame rate of 5 (constant) and average frame size of 1000 bytes (negative exponential distribution) for the outgoing data and a frame rate of 3 (constant) and average frame size of 500 bytes (negative exponential distribution) for the incoming data.
+At t=10s, start flow "Alpha" as first stream of this association, using a frame rate of 5 (constant) and average frame size of 1000 bytes (negative exponential distribution) for the outgoing data and a frame rate of 3 (constant) and average frame size of 500 bytes (negative exponential distribution) for the incoming data.
 At t=30s, start flow "Beta" as second stream on the SCTP association (same parameters as flow "Alpha").
              Start TCP connection.
-At t=60s, start flow
-             "Gamma" over the TCP connection (same parameters as flow "Alpha").
+At t=60s, start flow "Gamma" over the TCP connection (same parameters as flow "Alpha").
 At t=300s, stop the measurement.

      netperfmeter 172.16.255.254:9000 -control-over-tcp -tcp const2:const1000
              Start in active mode, i.e. establish connection to 172.16.255.254, port 9000.
 The control connection uses TCP instead of SCTP.